dcooperdalrymple/rpi-pico-drum/README.md

 # rpi-pico-drum
-MIDI Drum Machine using the RP2040 &amp; CircuitPython.
+MIDI Drum Machine using the RP2040.

 ## Specifications